GenericMappingTools/gmt/doc/rst/source/plot.rst

         :width: 600 px
         :align: center

-        Use the |-M| option to paint the area between curves.  intersections and NaN-gaps are found and the color depends on which curve is on top.
+        Use the |-M| option to paint the area between curves.
+Intersections and NaN-gaps are found and the color depends on which curve is on top.
 Legends can be set as filled rectangles or lines with colors from the fill selections via **+r**.